 - People with naturally brown or black skin, for example people of African, Afro-Caribbean or South Asian family origin

 - People who usually wear clothes that covers up most of their skin when outdoors

 - People over the age of 65

 - Babies and children aged under 5

-- People who are housebound or confined inside for long periods of time, for example in hospital
+- People who are aren’t often outdoors, for example in hospital or often housebound

 The Government recommends that people within these groups should take a 10 microgram supplement of vitamin D a day throughout the year.

 Between October and the end of March the Government also recommend people in the UK consider taking a daily vitamin D supplement.
 Your body makes vitamin D much less in the winter months in northerly countries such as the UK because the UV isn’t as strong.
 In summer some vitamin D may be stored to help maintain levels across the year.